tremor-rs/tremor-runtime/README.md

 You need to be connected to the VPN.

-To demo run `make demo-containers`  to build the demo containers and then `make demo-run` to run the demo containers.
+To demo run `make demo-images`  to build the demo containers and then `make demo-run` to run the demo containers.

 To [demo with Elasticsearch and kibana](#elastic-demo) 'make demo-elastic-run'.
 The 'demo-run' target does not run elsticsearch or kibana.
 In addition a full [kitchen sink demo](#kitchen-sink-demo) that also off-ramps data to influx and provides a  .